-Cybercrime, also called Computer Crime, the use of a computeras an instrument to further illegal ends, such as committingfraud, trafficking in child pornography and intellectual property, stealing identities, or violating privacy.
+Cyber crimes, also called computer crime, the use of a computers an instrument to further illegal ends, such as committing fraud, trafficking in child pornography and intellectual property, stealing identities, or violating privacy.
 Cybercrime, especially through the Internet, has grown in importance as the computer has become central to commerce, entertainment, and government.

 Because of the early and widespread adoption of computers and the Internet in the United

 States, most of the earliest victims and villains of cybercrime were Americans.
 By the 21st century, though, hardly a hamlet remained anywhere in the world that had not been touched by cybercrime of one sort or another.

 New technologies create new criminal opportunities but few new types of crime.
 What distinguishes cybercrime from traditional criminal activity?
 Obviously, one difference is the use of the digital computer, but technology alone is insufficient for any distinction that might exist between different realms of criminal activity.
 Criminals do not need a computer to commit fraud, traffic in child pornography and intellectual property, steal an identity, or violate someone’s privacy.

 All those activities existed before the “cyber” prefix became ubiquitous.
 Cyber crime, especially involving the Internet, represents an extension of existing criminal behaviour alongside some novel illegal activities.

 Most cyber crimes is an attack on information about individuals, corporations, or governments.
 Although the attacks do not take place on a physical body, they do take place on the personal or corporate virtual body, which is the set of informational attributes that define people and institutions on the Internet.